flowr-analysis/flowr/wiki/[Linting Rule] Stop Call.md

-_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-29, 18:14:16 UTC (v2.15.8), please do not edit directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-09-05, 12:44:32 UTC (v2.15.8), do not edit directly._
 <h2 id="stop-call">Stop without call.=False argument&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Linter">overview</a>]</sup></h2>

 <span title="This rule is used to detect issues that do not directly affect the semantics of the code, but are still considered bad practice."><a href='#smell'>![smell](https://img.shields.io/badge/smell-yellow) </a></span>